ivantopo/kanela/src/main/tut/index.md

 ### Step 1: The Instrumentation

-We need introduce a transformation `@Before` and `@After` method execution in order to measure the time spent in the method execution:
+We need introduce a transformation `Before` and `After` method execution in order to measure the time spent in the method execution:

 {% code_example %}
 {%   language java Example.java tag:instrumentation label:"Java" %}